Zarganar: Career

 Thura first found success while still in college, performing amateur stage comedy shows at Yangon's universities under his stage name Zarganar (tweezers).
 He banded together with students from various colleges and institutes and formed a dance-troupe called Mya Kyun Tha.
 Later, he formed a drama group called Moe Nat Thuza which performed at student gatherings.
 Zarganar soon became a household name when his troupe began appearing on Burmese television in broadcasts of anyeint (a type of traditional Burmese theater) shows.

 After completing his dentistry studies, he took to the stage full-time.
 In 1986, he formed the Mya Ponnama Anyeint troupe whose shows frequently appeared on television.
-He quickly became known for his expert ability to concoct double entendres.
-And his willingness to use them in farcical routines highlighting the failures of the government delighted millions of awe-struck audiences.
+He quickly became known for his expert ability to concoct double entendres; his willingness to use them in farcical routines that highlighted the failures of the government delighted millions of awe-struck audiences.

-That all changed in 1988.
-Zarganar was arrested for participating in the nationwide uprising in 1988.
-He would be in and out of prison for next five out of six years.
+That all changed in 1988, when Zarganar was arrested for participating in the nationwide 8888 uprising.
+He would be in and out of prison for the next 5-6 years.
 After his release from prison in 1994, Zarganar was prohibited from performing on stage but allowed to participate in video productions, working as producer, director, scriptwriter and actor.
-But his work was closely scrutinized by the censors and military intelligence, in a cat-and-mouse game in which Zarganar and his audiences took delight in sidestepping the authorities.
+But his work was closely scrutinized by the censors and military intelligence in a cat-and-mouse game in which Zarganar and his audiences took delight in sidestepping the authorities.

 In 1997, Zarganar soon ran afoul with the authorities for his movie Lun, and was promptly banned for another three years from the show business.
 He was allowed to do films in 2000 (but still no comedy shows or stage theater).

 Since May 2006, Zarganar has again been banned from the show business indefinitely, for giving an interview to the BBC.